-This Chicken Pot Pie cooked in a cast-iron skillet is definitely one of the comfiest foods we know.
-And with a 12 in cast iron skillet, it will be ready to eat in 30 minutes!
+This Chicken Pot Pie is definitely one of the comfiest cast iron skillet recipes we know.
+And with a cast iron skillet, it will be ready to eat in 30 minutes!
 You will only need to make this easy chicken pot pie recipe once before it lands on your family's favorite list!

 To speed up the prep time, we opted for a store-bought pie crust.
 We used a slightly defrosted puff pastry in place of an actual pie crust, but a frozen or pre-made pie crust would also give you a delicious golden-brown crust.